Pseudotensor problem of gravitational energy-momentum and Noether's theorem revisited: Noether's theorem

-The formalism presented so far is good for any classical field in $n$ -dimensional spacetime with a Lagrangian containing field quantities and their derivatives of up to the $N$-th order, no matter it is Galileo covariant, Lorentz covariant, general covariant or without any covariance.
-Therefore, we can not say eqn.(21) is covariant even though it looks like so.
-The covariance of the formalism is the heritage from the Lagrangian being used, not the heritage from the formalism itself.
+The formalism presented so far is good for any classical field in $n$ -dimensional spacetime with a Lagrangian containing spacetime coordinates, field quantities and their derivatives of up to the $N$-th order, no matter the Lagrangian is Galileo covariant, Lorentz covariant, generally covariant or without any covariance.